flare-foundation/docs/docs/tech/state-connector.md

 - **Hashes are sorted** before being added to the tree, just to have a **consistent ordering** (albeit arbitrary).

-- The Merkle tree can later be swapped by more efficient algorithms without impacting the State Connector contract, which will continue to vote only on the root hash.
+- The exact way in which the root hash is calculated can be changed without impacting the State Connector contract, which will continue to vote only on the hash value.

 ??? example "Proof Unpacking (for App developers)"